DarioSantarelli.Blog(this);

 In this post, I’d like to show how we can pass multiple values into an ICommand implementation by using the CommandParameter property of an input control.
 This is useful especially in MVVM architectures, so that the View can interact with the ViewModel in a clean way, facing the fact that the Execute method of the ICommand interface allows only a single object.

 A solution is to use the MultiBinding class which allows us to define a collection of Binding objects attached to the target CommandParameter property of our input control.
-In a concrete example, let’s consider a simple search box like the picture below: the OK button is bound to a custom FindCommand defined in the ViewModel.
+In a concrete example, let’s consider a simple search box with an OK button and a checkbox “ignore case”.
+The OK button is bound to a custom FindCommand defined in the ViewModel.

-When the user clicks on the OK button, two parameters must be passed to the command: the string to be searched and the “ignorecase” option.
-But how can we bind these two parameters to the Button’s CommandParameter?
+When the user clicks on the OK button, we want two parameters to be passed to the command: the string to be searched and the “ignorecase” option.
+How can we bind these two parameters to the Button’s CommandParameter?

 Well, first we have to create a class to hold the parameters.